-Focuses upon selected problems of metropolitan areas and their possible resolution through public policy. - GV 464.
+PA 564.
 Recruiting, Selecting, and Evaluating Personnel (5).
-Pr., PG 461 and Junior Standing, or Graduate Standing.
+Pr., PG 561 and Junior Standing, or Graduate Standing.

-Application of psychological principles to recruiting, selecting, and evaluating personnel. - PA 608.
+Application of psychological principles to recruiting, selecting, and evaluating personnel.

+Undergraduate or graduate credit may be given for 500 level courses.
+All 500 level courses require as prerequisite twenty hours of work in a related field.
+The department in which the work is offered will determine the related field.

+GV 580.
+Voting Behavior (5).
+Pr., GV 101.

+Analyzes the personal, social, and constitutional basis of the behavior of electorates.

+PA 608.
 Seminar in Decision Making (5).

-A review of decision making techniques and procedures currently in use in public agencies. - PA 611.
+A review of decision making techniques and procedures currently in use in public agencies.

+PA 611.
 Seminar in Problems in American Government (3-5).

-A systematic examination of functions, problems and issues within the political and constitutional framework of selected areas of American Government. - PA 613.
+A systematic examination of functions, problems and issues within the political and constitutional framework of selected areas of American Government.

+PA 613.
 Seminar in State and Local Government (5).

-A systematic examination of functions, problems and issues within the political and constitutional framework of selected areas of state and local government. - PA 614.
+A systematic examination of functions, problems and issues within the political and constitutional framework of selected areas of state and local government.

+PA 614.
 Issues in Public Administration (5).